 - You can control what should be logged through the “Session logging” option.
 In my case, I am capturing all of my session output.

-- If the log file already exists in the given path then we can either overwrite or append the logs.
+- If the log file already exists in the given path, we can overwrite or append the logs.

 - Date and Time options are available to format the log file name which is very handy.